djsutherland/pummeler/README.md

 ### Picking regions of analysis

 Election results are generally reported by counties; PUMS data are in census blockgroups, which are related but not the same.
-This module ships with regions that merge all overlapping blockgroups / counties, found with [the MABLE/Geocorr tool](http://mcdc2.missouri.edu/websas/geocorr12.html), in Pandas dataframes stored in `data/regions.h5`.
+This module ships with regions that merge all overlapping blockgroups / counties, found with [the MABLE/Geocorr tool](http://mcdc2.missouri.edu/websas/geocorr12.html), in Pandas dataframes stored in `pummeler/data/regions.h5`.

 Regions are named like `AL_00_01`, which means Alabama's region number 01 in the 2000 geography.
 If you use 2010 geographies (i.e. you're using ACS data of vintage after 2011 – not yet supported, but it will be), those regions are named `AL_10_01`.

 **Note:** Alaska electoral districts are weird.
 For now, I just lumped all of Alaska into one region.

-This was done in the Jupyter notebook `notebooks/get regions.ipynb`.
+This was done in the Jupyter notebook [`notebooks/get regions.ipynb`](notebooks/get regions.ipynb).

 ### Preprocessing